SternXD/vk-sample-uwp/README.md

-## UWP SDL GL Sample
+## UWP VK Sample

-This is a basic sample to showcase OpenGL working on UWP via Mesa3D's gallium driver.
-See deps/README.md for more info on dependencies
+This is a basic sample to showcase Vulkan working on UWP via Ashes's D3D11 driver.

 ## Running
 Open the solution and build the project.
 The build should run locally and on an Xbox series device.

 ### Special Thanks

-- Aerisarn for his amazing work on mesa-uwp and SDL
+- Dragon joker for his amazing work on Ashes.